The Eleanor M. Luse Center for Communication:

 - Insurance plans may also cover services.

-An initial evaluation is strongly required prior to participating in the Post-Stroke Communication Group.
+An initial evaluation is strongly recommended prior to participating in the Post-Stroke Communication Group.
 This information helps us to determine the participant's communication level and amount of support needed to be successful in this group.
 Determination of need for an evaluation will be completed once the case history form is completed and returned.

 Participate in the Group